Lots of visitors made it to the show, but could it have been even busier?

 In fact, it’s their biggest fear because lack of attendance to their event can be catastrophic to their business.

-- For a party the host goes to a lot of trouble and expense.
+- For a party, the host goes to a lot of trouble and expense.
 They do this to create what they hope will be a great event for all the guests they have invited

 - Then there’s catering to arrange, music to be planned, sometimes, a decision on a theme, perhaps one that involves fancy dress

 - Accommodation arranged for guests who need to sleep over….a host of details large and small.
 And all of this work, effort and expense will be for nothing if only a few of the people expected to attend actually come on the big day or evening

-Trade show party-poopers
+Trade show party-poopers – the missing 50%

 You might be surprised to learn that for most trade shows only half of the people who register in advance to attend, actually turn-up.

 Think about that…. most trade exhibitions would be well on the way to doubling their attendances if the majority of those “no-shows” followed through on their initial registration.

 This 50/50 statistic, pre-registrations vs. actual attendance, is in part caused by the time pressures that many of us feel and live with daily.

 It’s why email open rates are so much lower than they used to be.
 Why it’s so hard to get appointments with buyers – everyone’s time is in great demand.

 In the not too distant past, conversion rates of people who registered and attended trade shows were much more likely to be around 80%.

-Why do people (buyers) go to trade shows?
+Why do buyers go to trade shows?

 By this, they mean what’s new to them and that dear reader, is an important distinction to note.

 They really mean products and suppliers that they have not come across before.
 It doesn’t mean brand new launch products.
 It means things that are new to their businesses.

 There will always be visitors attending a show because they have a problem that needs a solution, but and by far the biggest reason quoted for attendance is, to see what’s new.

-Using this knowledge when you market to visitors pre and post-show
+Use this knowledge when you market to visitors pre and post-show

 - Product modifications, tweaks, new case studies, new applications that have been launched.
 Price reductions or savings.
 They all count as “new”